-After making the discovery at the Ixtaca zone in August 2010, the Company immediately implemented an aggressive drill program and announced results from a total of 20 holes, all of which intersected mineralization.
-The Ixtaca gold-silver epithermal vein system has now been traced over 300 meters along strike.
+After making the discovery at the Ixtaca zone in August 2010, the Company immediately implemented an aggressive drill program and announced (up to news release of August 2, 2011) results from a total of 37 holes, all of which intersected mineralization.
+The Ixtaca gold-silver epithermal vein system has now been traced over 850 meters along strike.